 Famous for its icy fjords and snowy mountains, you may be wondering what Norway is like during the summer months.
 With mild, warm weather and plenty of fun outdoor activities to enjoy in incredible landscapes, a Norwegian summer holiday has it all!
 Let’s discover all about Norway in summer to help you plan your perfect summer getaway.

 When is Summer in Norway?

 As a country in the Northern Hemisphere, it’s summertime in Norway during the months of June, July and August.
 Summer can begin to arrive in Norway in late May.
-The weather starts to warm and ice starts to melt, giving way to beautiful natural waterfalls all over this Nordic country.
+The weather starts to warm and ice starts to melt, giving way to beautiful natural waterfalls in Norway.

 The summery vibes can continue throughout September and into October in Southern Norway.
 On the other hand, fall arrives by September in the northern regions of the country.

 Norway Summer Holidays: the July Shutdown